milpflow/milpflow/README.md

 ```

-* Start your TCP clients in each host:
+* Start your TCP client application in each host:

 ```
 mininet> h18 xterm&